SystangoTechnologies/Crashalert/README.md

     Configuration.setIsSendOnRemote(false)   // <---- setting false will store information on local you can see the example project
 ``

-##Note: In this version we didn't provide support to report crash and user actions on remote
+##Note: In this version we did not provide support to report crash and user actions on remote

 ### Simple